MichaelBelousov/Formit/README.md

 The PHP AJAX endpoints, PHP/HTML form, clientside validation code for form input, and etc are all generated using jinja2.

 ## Future

-Add support for parsing straight from text, to support other languages?
+* Add support for parsing straight from text, to support other languages?
+* Integrate whole heartedly with Sphinx?
+That means using the reStructuredText markup language